 Hostile Sea: The U-boat Offensive Around the Isle of Man During World War One

-Hostile Sea is the story of the events in the seas around the Isle of Man during World War One.
+Hostile Sea is the story of the events in the seas around the Isle of Man during WWI.

-In early 1915 Germany declared an unrestricted U-Boat campaign on Allied shipping forcing the British government to censor the British press with regard to all attacks on shipping.
-A move designed to prevent Germany learning of the true effectiveness of their campaign.
-As a result of this censorship, which also extended to the newspapers int he Isle of Man, few people are aware of the extent of the German maritime offensive and the events that unfolded around the Isle of Man between 1915 and 1918.
+In early 1915 Germany declared an unrestricted U-Boat campaign on Allied shipping.
+This forced the British government to censor the British press with regard to all attacks on shipping; a move designed to prevent Germany learning of the true effectiveness of their campaign.
+As a result of this censorship (which extended to Manx newspapers) few people are aware of the extent of the German maritime offensive.

-This book will prove invaluable to those interested in local and maritime history, World War One or those investigating a family ancestor involved in action.
-The information on wreck sites and how to locate them on the seabed with reliable GPS coordinates also provides the sports diver and boat angler with the premier guide on World War One shipwrecks around the Isle of Man.
+This book will prove invaluable to those interested in local and maritime history, WWI or those investigating relations involved in action.
+The information on wreck sites and how to locate them on the seabed contains reliable GPS coordinates.